Tuesday, February 23, 2021

 160221 - “Pre Extinction People” · Chapter 8

-Angela bit Guildern’s ear lobe then rose and was out the door for an early morning late run.
-She relished her new life minus Punta del Este and the Excelsior Bar & Grill, while Guildern could not get enough of her.
-Guildern’s phone began belting out Bob Marley’s “Get Up Stand Up”; the tight-knit affiliation of renegades working out of the Croc used phone ring tone handles, so 50 meters from the Croc, Angela knew that Pasqual was calling, which at this hour meant he could not reach Mordecaise directly and needed Guildern.
-Angela sprinted back to the Croc phone to her ear asking “Pasqual, are you okay?
+Angela bit Guildern’s ear lobe and rose out the door and down the stairs for an early morning, late run.
+She relished her new life minus Punta del Este and its Excelsior Bar & Grill.
+Guildern could not get enough of Angela preferring her to his ever-present phone of the night before, prior to her arrival.
+“Get Up Stand Up" was beckoning from it as she stepped out and began her warm up trot.
+The tight-knit affiliation of castoffs from the 'Croc' used phone-ring handles to identify incoming calls, so even though 50 meters from the door and in mid-stride, Angela realized it had been Pasqual calling, which at this hour meant he could not reach Mordecaise directly; which meant she needed Guildern for some reason.
+Angela sprinted back to the 'Croc', pulling Guildern's re-dialing phone to her ear asking it up the stairs, “Pasqual, are you okay?"

 It took another 5 minutes for Guildern and Pasqual to update each other; Pasqual rang off unsure if he’d gained intelligence or muddied the waters.